The assessment roll is available upon request in the Assessor’s office. The following links can be used for most assessment information lookup.

 The mission of this office is to accurately and equitable value all real estate and personal property in accordance with Chapter 70 of the Wisconsin Statutes.
 It is our responsibility to provide uniform property values so that the burden of taxes is distributed fairly and equitably as possible under current law.

-The Assessor’s Office did a citywide revaluation in 2009.
+The Assessor’s Office last did a citywide revaluation in 2009.
+One is currently being conducted for 2023.
 For further information, please contact the Assessor’s Office.

 Duties & Responsibilities